Load performance testing

-First, define a job in your .gitlab-ci.yml file that generates the Load Performance report artifact.
-GitLab checks this report, compares key load performance metrics between the source and target branches, and then shows the information in a merge request widget:
+Define a job in your .gitlab-ci.yml file that generates the load performance report artifact.
+GitLab checks this report, compares key load performance metrics between the source and target branches, and shows the results in the merge request.

-The key performance metrics that the merge request widget shows after the test completes are:
+The key metrics shown in the merge request widget are:

 • Checks: The percentage pass rate of the checks configured in the k6 test.

-• TTFB P90: The 90th percentile of how long it took to start receiving responses, aka the Time to First Byte (TTFB).
+• TTFB P90: The 90th percentile of how long it took to start receiving responses, also known as Time to First Byte (TTFB).

 • TTFB P95: The 95th percentile for TTFB.